snikproject/ontology/readme.md

 # SNIK Ontology

-SNIK is an ontology of information management in hospitals.
+SNIK is an ontology of information management in hospitals that consists of a meta model and several subontologies.

 ## See Also